2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more South Korea has comparative advantage over Philippines.
-Similarly, the more yellow a dot/product is, the more Philippines has comparative advantage over South Korea.
+This visualization shows the product space at the HS4 level with the flags of South Korea and Philippines.
+This means that a dot/product with the flag of South Korea indicates it has a comparative advantage over Philippines.
+Similarly, a dot/product with the flag of Philippines indicates it has a comparative advantage over South Korea.

 Have questions, comments, or concerns?